momentum-mod/docs/content/docs/guide/map_submission/map_porting.md

 This isn't a required modification, but porters are welcome to clean up the additional spawn points -- usually if you have multiple spawns, they're placed in a grid and none are quite centered.
 To do this, all you need to do is:

-- Delete all but one of the `info_player_terrorist/counterterrorist` entities.
+- Delete all but one of the `info_player_terrorist/counterterrorist` entities
-- Change its classname to `info_player_start` (though not really necessary).
+- Change its classname to `info_player_start` (though not really necessary)
-- Find the center of the room in-game, and set its `origin` to that coordinate.
+- Find the center of the room in-game, and set its `origin` to that coordinate

 ## The Pakfile Lump